 Daniel Webster Wildlife Sanctuary is a 1.8 mile loop trail located near Marshfield, Massachusetts and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from April until October.
+The trail is primarily used for hiking and walking and is best used from April until October.

 Great trail – good bridges and markings.